 - It has immediate response to the stimulus.

-- Plants use electrical chemical means to convey the information.
+- Plants use chemical means to convey the information.

 - In plants, cells change shape and show the movement by changing the amount of water.